 "Paraprofessional" means an employee, agent, or independent contractor of the license holder who performs tasks to support treatment service.
 A paraprofessional may be referred to by a variety of titles including but not limited to technician, case aide, or counselor assistant.
 If currently a client of the license holder, the client cannot be a paraprofessional for the license holder.

-"Student intern" means an individual who is authorized by a licensing board to provide services under supervision of a licensed professional.
+"Student intern" means an individual who is enrolled in a program specializing in alcohol and drug counseling or mental health counseling at an accredited educational institution and is authorized by a licensing board to provide services under supervision of a licensed professional.

 "Substance" means alcohol, solvents, controlled substances as defined in section 152.01, subdivision 4, and other mood-altering substances.

 "Substance use disorder" has the meaning given in the current Diagnostic and Statistical Manual of Mental Disorders.

 "Substance use disorder treatment" means treatment of a substance use disorder, including the process of assessment of a client's needs, development of planned methods, including interventions or services to address a client's needs, provision of services, facilitation of services provided by other service providers, and ongoing reassessment by a qualified professional when indicated.
 The goal of substance use disorder treatment is to assist or support the client's efforts to recover from a substance use disorder.